Who We Are

 The UN Watch Database is a project of UN Watch, a Geneva-based non-governmental organization accredited in special consultative status with the United Nations, whose mandate is to monitor the performance of the world body by the yardstick of its own Charter.
 With this website, UN Watch aims to provide citizens around the world with essential and constantly updated data and analysis on how dictatorships dominate UN human rights bodies, how UN resolutions single out Israel for differential and discriminatory treatment, and on how each country votes.
 Armed with this knowledge, citizens can take action by petitioning their governments for change.

 The principles of universality and equality are pillars of the United Nations, enshrined in its founding documents—the United Nations Charter and the Universal Declaration of Human Rights.
 In upholding these core documents, the United Nations is the primary international body mandated to speak out for human rights victims and to condemn human rights violators, universally and without discrimination.
 Regrettably, however, millions of human rights victims around the world are routinely ignored by the UN.
 Instead of condemning their oppressors, all too often the UN awards powerful dictatorships, such as China, Cuba and Saudi Arabia, with positions of honor.
 At the same time, UN bodies obsessively target Israel—the only Jewish State and the only democracy in the Middle East—with one-sided resolutions, and an astonishing amount of disproportionate condemnations, adopted year after year.
 All the moral outrage not exercised against China, Cuba, Russia, Turkey, Venezuela and Zimbabwe is directed against the world's only Jewish state, even as those who attack it, like the Palestinian Authority and the Hamas terrorist group, are coddled.
 This corruption of the United Nations’ founding principles and ideals should be a matter of grave concern for all who value democracy, fundamental freedoms, and the rule of law.
-Regrettably, instead of using their power to challenge and improve the system, most Western democracies enable moral corruption at the United Nations values by simply going along to get along.
+Regrettably, instead of using their power to challenge and improve the system, most Western democracies enable moral corruption at the United Nations by simply going along to get along.
 With this website, you have the information and tools to make a difference and demand change.

 This website provides three main features.
 1. Dictatorships on UN Bodies Updated list of the repressive regimes currently serving on the Human Rights Council, UN Women Executive Board, the Commission on the Status of Women, UNESCO Executive Board, and the Committee on NGOs.
 These UN bodies matter because they deal with human rights and because their members are elected.
 Dictatorships seek election to these UN bodies to prevent their regimes from being condemned, to dilute the meaning of human rights, and as a false badge of honor — to claim that the world has recognized them as champions of human rights.
 2. Key UN Data on Countries For each UN Member State, there is a country page with key data about the country, including the Freedom House rating for that country, population, GDP, years of membership in the Human Rights Council (if relevant), human rights record, UN actions against that country, current memberships in UN bodies, as well as the country's voting record on Israel, with a link to our petition requesting that country to change its votes.
 This page also allows the user to compare how two different countries voted on Israel at the UN General Assembly.
 Information for this page comes from several sources.
 The freedom rating comes from Freedom House, an institute dedicated to the expansion of freedom and democracy around the world.
 Other basic country data—population and GDP—come from the UN Department of Economic Affairs statistical and population divisions.
-The information on country human rights abuses is taken from organization that globally review countries’ human rights records such as Human Rights Watch, Amnesty International and the U.S. State Department, and other publicly available news sources.
+The information on country human rights abuses is taken from organizations that globally review countries’ human rights records such as Human Rights Watch, Amnesty International and the U.S. State Department, and other publicly available news sources.
 The remainder of the data on this page comes from various United Nations webpages.
-3. Database of United Nations Country Resolutions This section of the website contains all country resolutions adopted by the General Assembly from 2015-present; Human Rights Council from 2006-present; UNESCO from 2015-present; and Commission on the Status of Women from 2015-present.
+3. Database of United Nations Country Resolutions This section of the website contains all country resolutions adopted by the General Assembly from 2015-present; Human Rights Council from 2006-present; UNESCO from 2015-present; Commission on the Status of Women from 2015-present; ECOSOC from 2015-present; and World Health Organizations from 2015-present.
 These are the main UN bodies that single out Israel for disproportionate condemnation each year.
 On the Home Page, we feature statistics only from the General Assembly, Human Rights Council and Commission on the Status of Women.
 The database is updated shortly after the end of each relevant session.
 The database can be used as a research tool, as it allows the user to sort resolutions by the following filters:

 - Year - 2006 to present for the Human Rights Council, and 2015 to present for the other UN bodies.

-- Session Number - Here we included only HRC regular sessions (held three times per year) and UNESCO Executive Board sessions (held twice per year) and UNESCO General Conference sessions (held once every other year), as these cannot be easily isolated using the other filters.
+- Session Number - Here we included only HRC regular sessions (held three times per year), UNESCO Executive Board sessions (held twice per year) and UNESCO General Conference sessions (held once every other year), as these cannot be easily isolated using the other filters.
 HRC special sessions can be easily found through other filters.
 The sessions of the other UN bodies can also be easily found using other filters as those bodies meet only once per year.

 - Session Type - for the UN bodies that have different types of sessions: GA Emergency, GA Regular, HRC OM (Organizational Meeting), HRC Regular, HRC Special, UNESCO EB (Executive Board), UNESCO GC (General Conference).